Handwritten ritual artifacts: emotional records, ritual pages, memory fragments — written by hand, one breath at a time.

 Current Practice

-- Select artifacts are available as limited editions or commissions
+- Select handwritten ritual artifacts are available as limited editions or commissions

-- Others are left in the world, for strangers to find
+- Others I leave in the world, for strangers to find

 - Every artifact is documented, named, and archived